 Offered to qualified returned Peace Corps volunteers newly admitted in the M.A. or Psy.D.
-Counseling Psychology Programs or M.A. /Ph.D.
-Community, Liberation, Indigenous and Eco-Psychologies specialization.
+Counseling Psychology Programs, M.A. /Ph.D.
+Community, Liberation, Indigenous and Eco-Psychologies specialization, and M.A/Ph.D.
+Clinical Psychologies.
 The M.A.
 Counseling Psychology program fellow benefits include application fee waiver and tuition waiver of \$1,750 per quarter for up to 10 quarters.
 The Psy.D.
 Counseling Psychology program fellow benefits include application fee waiver and tuition weiver of \$2,500 per quarter for up to 12 quarters.
-The CLIE specialization program fellow benefits include application fee waiver; \$10,000 tuition waiver per year for the three years of on-campus coursework; five units of credit for fieldwork (DPC 783), if service in the Peace Corps has been in the last four years.
-Accepted Coverdell students will not need to pay for these five units.
+The M.A/Ph.D program fellow benefits include application fee waiver; \$10,000 tuition waiver per year for the three years of on-campus coursework and five units of credit for fieldwork (DPC 783), if service in the Peace Corps has been in the last four years.